zedlopez/ifm/Examples/Whence.md

 ```

-Yet a further variation on this, which can automatically understand "the east door" and "the west door" when appropriate, may be found in the example "Whither?".
+Yet a further variation on this, which can automatically understand "the east door" and "the west door" when appropriate, may be found in the example [Whither?].